 Dairy Free Butternut Squash and Pear Soup

 I know, many of you probably have a butternut squash soup recipe in your trusted cooking index.
 Your recipe is possibly the only one you’ll ever need because it’s simple, comforting and amazing.
-Am I right?
-We also have a stand-by recipe that we’ve stood by for years.
-It’s hearty and flavorful to the very last lick, so why add another recipe to the mix?
-I felt that way too, until I had a bowl of this new recipe.
+But is it a dairy free butternut squash soup?
+Try ours and you won’t miss the dairy.

 Dairy Free Butternut Squash Soup Recipe

 This butternut squash soup is perfectly dairy free for our lactose intolerant friends (oh boy) and ripe pear adds a fantastic sweetness to the soup.
 Ever since we photographed this recipe for our La Brea Bakery shoot, I’ve been hooked.
 And not only because it’s perfectly satisfying for this cooler season, but also because it’s healthy.
 When this cold weather kicks in, my metabolism starts to slow down but my cravings for hearty soups escalate.
 First instinct is to eat scoop-fulls of rich, cream based soups.
 It’s not a bad thing.
 I do love to indulge in that way, but to have a healthier option is spiritually uplifting, not to mention lighter on the belly.

 In every butternut squash soup I’ve ever had, there was some element of milk, cream or dairy.
 But this one didn’t and though I was a bit skeptical about it’s flavor potential, I was in for a pleasant surprise at how yummy it was.
 And I didn’t miss the dairy, which my belly thanked me for.